rubyonjets/jets-docs/_docs/learn/api/update-project.md

 ![](https://img.boltops.com/tools/jets/learn/api/update-project-confirm-lambda-changes.png)

-If you still have `jets logs` running in a terminal, you'll logs as you're testing.
+If you still have [jets logs]({% link _reference/jets-logs.md %}) running in a terminal, you'll see the logs tailing as you're testing.

 Next, we'll delete the project.